Tuesday, April 4

 More information about this national event can be found at www.unitedstateofcinema.org.

-A portion of ticket sales will be donated to charity.
+A portion of proceeds will be donated to the Committee to Protect Journalists.

 - Country UK